LivePersonInc/knowledge-center-archive/_release/August 2020/week-of-august-3rd.md

 ![](img/foreverOption.png)

-## Rate Limiting
-### Type: New feature (UMS 3.28)
-Available to all customers: yes (if feature flag is enabled)

-Implement a rate limiter for the agent subtypes i.e. HUMAN, BOT and SYSTEM.
-To configure, please contact your LivePerson account team.

-## Throttle APIs based on specific fields
-### Type: New Feature (UMS 3.28)
-Available to all customers: yes (if feature flag is enabled)

-Throttle APIs based on fields provided, specifically PublishEvent when type ChatStateEvent is event Composing.
-To configure, please contact your LivePerson account team.

 ## Bug fixes for UMS 3.28
 * Fixed the global MaskingContext overriding issue and added logs for UMS data that not be masked when it should be.
 * Resolve the null fields showing null on UI issue